Memory: Short-term memory

-Short-term memory is also known as working memory.
-Short-term memory allows recall for a period of several seconds to a minute without rehearsal.
+Short-term memory, not to be confused with working memory, allows recall for a period of several seconds to a minute without rehearsal.
 Its capacity, however, is very limited.
 In 1956, George A. Miller (1920–2012), when working at Bell Laboratories, conducted experiments showing that the store of short-term memory was 7±2 items.
 (Hence, the title of his famous paper, "The Magical Number 7±2.")
 Modern perspectives estimate the capacity of short-term memory to be lower, typically on the order of 4–5 items, or argue for a more flexible limit based on information instead of items.
 Memory capacity can be increased through a process called chunking.
 For example, in recalling a ten-digit telephone number, a person could chunk the digits into three groups: first, the area code (such as 123), then a three-digit chunk (456), and, last, a four-digit chunk (7890).
 This method of remembering telephone numbers is far more effective than attempting to remember a string of 10 digits; this is because we are able to chunk the information into meaningful groups of numbers.
 This is reflected in some countries' tendencies to display telephone numbers as several chunks of two to four numbers.

 Short-term memory is believed to rely mostly on an acoustic code for storing information, and to a lesser extent on a visual code.
 Conrad (1964) found that test subjects had more difficulty recalling collections of letters that were acoustically similar, e.g., E, P, D. Confusion with recalling acoustically similar letters rather than visually similar letters implies that the letters were encoded acoustically.
-Conrad's (1964) study, however, deals with the encoding of written text; thus, while memory of written language may rely on acoustic components, generalizations to all forms of memory cannot be made.
+Conrad's (1964) study, however, deals with the encoding of written text.
+Thus, while the memory of written language may rely on acoustic components, generalizations to all forms of memory cannot be made.